ridercz/CsrFence/README.md

 # CsrFence

-CSRFence is simple library for ASP.NET WebForms, offering protection from CSRF (_Cross-Site Request Forgery_) attacks.
-ASP.NET Web Forms are in newer version protected by default, but the protection requires WiewState to be enabled.
+**CSRFence is simple library for ASP.NET WebForms, offering protection from CSRF (_Cross-Site Request Forgery_) attacks.
+ASP.NET Web Forms are in newer versions protected by default, but the protection requires WiewState to be enabled.**

-There are some other solutions, but they're usually unnecesarilly complex to install and configure or are dependent on ViewState or SessionState to store values or generate session identifiers.
+**There are some other solutions, but they're usually unnecesarilly complex to install and configure or are dependent on ViewState or SessionState to store values or generate session identifiers.**

 ## How to install